ze-codes/invest-agent/Liquidity-Only MVP — Product Plan.md

   - Source retries: exponential backoff with jitter (up to ~5 retries, max 30s), timeouts per adapter.
 Writes are idempotent by `(series_id, observation_date, vintage|publication_date)`.
   - Validation failures: mark indicator neutral (0), set stale reason, and log for investigation.

-### What “N-minute” means

-It’s just the **update SLO**: _how quickly your app recomputes the Snapshot after the source publishes new data_.

-Example: “N=30 minutes for daily series” = within 30 minutes of RRP/TGA posting, your `/snapshot` should refresh (auto), not just when a user clicks.

 ### Suggested SLOs (pick defaults)

 | Source group                                              | Typical cadence            | Proposed polling window (ET)                  | N-minute target (auto recompute)                                       |